amuuu/musical-scales-boilerplate/README.md

-# musical-scales-boilerplate
+# Musical Scales Boilerplate
-Major/Minor scales values ready for copy-paste to use on other projects
+This piece of code is made to make it easier for me when I start new projects and want to use notes on scales.